olawolemoses/backend-test-I/README.md

 2. Create a Project on the Google API Console.

-3. Enable Google Spreadsheet API and Google Drive API on the project and save the credentials.
+3. Enable Google Spreadsheet API and Google Drive API on the project

+4. Create and Save Service Account Credentials for the project.

 ## How to complete the task